 'Demand' may be just one word but it is one with many facets.
-Central to this, the market must have Where they exist, national qualifications frameworks are useful in raising awareness of programs confidence in the AT qualification and be prepared to pay for the knowledge and skills that ATs bring to the workplace.
+Central to this, the market must have confidence in the AT qualification and be prepared to pay for the knowledge and skills that ATs bring to the workplace.
 Governments and regulatory authorities must have confidence too.
 Market and regulatory recognition are key, and intertwined.